gustavkkk/blockchain/README.md

 # What is this repository for?

-  - picture tells more + blockchain concepts
-  - experience + blockchain
+  - Blockchain Concepts
+  - Blockchain Practice
     * Bitcoin
     * BitcoinCash
     * Dogecoin
     * Litecoin
     * Ethereum
+    * ERC20
+    * Jingtum
+    * Ripple

 # What is Blockchain?
    [what the hell is blockchain?](https://github.com/openblockchains/awesome-blockchains)